ian-barnes/mutants/slides.md

 - Java: PITest
 - OCaml: 🙁

-The best mutation testing tools work on bytecode or compiled code to avoid the cost of recompiling every mutant.
-Could `ppx` be used to generate mutants for OCaml code?
+Potential project: Could `ppx` be used to generate mutants for OCaml code?

 ---